HexedHero/FandomForceHydra/README.md

 Install: https://chrome.google.com/webstore/detail/fandom-force-hydra/doieeeofpfecpponbhanpkemfeieppdc

-**Note: This will most likely stop working when Fandom permanently removes Hydra as a theme.**
+**Note: This will most likely stop working when Fandom permanently removes Hydra as a theme and forces FandomDesktop.**